🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Avery 5160 — 1"x2-5/8" Inkjet/Laser Labels

-A quick option for smaller events: print QR codes and attendee names on Avery 5160 sheets from any inkjet or laser printer.
-Apply the label sticker to a blank badge card or cardstock insert.
-30 labels per sheet — enough for a 30-person event on one sheet.
+For smaller events: print QR codes and attendee names on Avery 5160 sheets from any inkjet or laser printer.
+Apply to a blank badge card or cardstock insert.
+30 labels per sheet.

 View on Amazon